RavishVarma59/devTinder-Web/README.md

 - create a feed component and show feed component after login at "/" path
 - in utils folder create constant.ts file to have backend api origin url
 - update profile photo and user name once user information received from login api.
+- If user is logged in , on refresh page stay logged in
+- If token not present , redirect to login page
+-